-It will be important for our purposes to have a simple formula for the transition maps $\Psi_{\cH\to D_{\as}(\cH)}$ and $\Psi_{D_{\as}(\cH)\to \cH}$.
-In this section, we describe a candidate map and prove that it is the transition map.
+It will be important for our purposes to have a simple formula for the transition maps $\Psi_{\cH\to D_{\a}(\cH)}$ and $\Psi_{D_{\a}(\cH)\to \cH}$.
+In this section, we define a candidate map, and then prove that it coincides with the transition map.